Reconstructing the Arches I: Constraining the Initial Conditions: Observational data

 \section{Observational data}

 We use data from observations by \citet[][NACO data hereafter]{SBG05}.
 The NACO data has been taken using the ESO VLT AO system NAOS and the CONICA near-infrared camera in two wave bands, $H$ and $K_s$.
-The field of view is $\sim25\arcsec$ squared or $1\,\pc^2$ (we assume a distance of $8\,\kpc$ to the cluster) with a resolution of $\sim0.\arcsec 08$.
+The field of view is $\sim25\arcsec$ squared or $1\,\pc^2$ (we assume a distance of $8\,\kpc$ to the cluster) with a resolution of $\sim0.\arcsec 08$ or $0.003\,\pc$ at the distance of the Arches.

 The total data set consists of $\sim2200$ stars belonging to the cluster and the field.
-In order to find the cluster stars, we apply the same colour selection as \citet{SBG05} (see their Fig.~2), leaving $\sim1500$ stars.
+In order to find the cluster stars, we apply the same colour selection as \citet{SBG05} (see their Fig.~2), retaining $\sim1500$ cluster member candidates.
 We then fit the $K$-band magnitudes (corrected for the observed radial variation in extinction \citep{SGB02}) against a $2.5\,\myr$ Geneva main-sequence isochrone \citep{LS01}, assuming solar metallicity for Arches \citep{NFH04}.
 From this we get both present-day and initial stellar masses for each star in the sample.
+It should be noted, that the cluster age used here is different from the age used in \citet{SBG05} and therefore stellar masses have been re-derived for our preferred cluster age.

 Because the incompleteness of the data due to crowding effects increases significantly for stars towards the low-mass end we reduced the sample further to about $300$ stars by selecting only massive stars with $m>10\,\msun$.
 With our chosen lower mass limit, the data is 80\% complete or better for any star mass and position, as a detailed analysis by \citet{SBG05} has shown.
 Fig.~\ref{fig:inc} shows the completeness fraction as a function of initial stellar mass for two different radial bins.
 We have fitted the results of \citet[][blue crosses and red pluses in Fig.~\ref{fig:inc}]{SBG05} and also extrapolated for stellar masses above $\sim15\,\msun$.
 In the following analysis, we use this information to either correct the observational data or by randomly removing stars from our models.
 Note that only a few stars are added or removed by this correction for $m>10\,\msun$.